MicrosoftDocs/azure-stack-docs/azure-local/manage/use-environment-checker.md

 ### [Network](#tab/network)

-The IP addresses allocated to Azure Local might already be in use on the network.
-The network validator checks your network infrastructure to ensure the IP ranges reserved for deployment are valid.
+It is possible that the IP addresses allocated to Azure Local may already be active on the network.
+The network validator validates your network infrastructure for valid IP ranges reserved for deployment.
 It attempts to ping and connect to WinRM and SSH ports to ensure there's no active host using the IP address from the reserved IP range.

-It also checks storage connection, adapter driver readiness, and other host network configuration readiness.
+Network validator also checks storage connection, adapter driver readiness, and other host network configuration readiness.

-You provide the network IP range reserved for Azure Local deployment as part of the answer file JSON, which you can use during network validation.
-Or, you can manually provide the individual parameters when running the validator cmdlet.
+You provide the answer file JSON as the input for network validator cmdlet call.
+Or you can manually provide the individual parameters when running the validator cmdlet.

 > [!NOTE]
 > You must run the network validator on the final hardware that you want to use for the Azure local instance deployment.